equinor/intro-to-software-development/README.md

-# Introduction to software development more stuff hey
+# Introduction to software development more stuff hey ho

-hello world
+hello world and people

 adding things